anagnostop/gio-research/content/post/2023-01-31-top-aistats-reviewer/index.md

 projects: []
 ---

-**Jan 2023.** MLRG congratulates Xi Zhang on being recognized as a top-10% reviewer for the 2023 International Conference on Artificial Intelligence and Statistics (AISTATS 2023).
+**Jan 2023.** MLRG congratulates {{% mention "xi-zhang" %}} on being recognized as a top-10% reviewer for the 2023 International Conference on Artificial Intelligence and Statistics (AISTATS 2023).

 <!--more-->